-The Disputed domain name incorporates the Complainant's trademark, written between a generic term and a geographical term.
+The Disputed domain name incorporates the Complainant's trademark, written in a misspelled way.
 The Disputed domain name is therefore confusingly similar to the Complainant's trademark.
 The Respondent was not authorised to include the Complainant's trademark in the Disputed domain name, and the Complainant never licensed its trademarks to the Respondent.
 The Respondent is not using the Disputed domain name in connection with a bona fide offering of goods or services, or a legitimate non-commercial or fair use.
 The Respondent registered the Disputed domain name with full knowledge of the Complainant's well-known trademark.
-His passive use of the Disputed domain name is in bad faith as there is no conceivable use of the Disputed domain name that could amount to a legitimate use.
+His use of the Disputed domain name as a parking website with commercial links is in bad faith, as there is no conceivable use of the Disputed domain name that could amount to a legitimate use.